elephantscale/es-training-new/course-outlines/Deep-Learning-Generative-AI-LLM.md

 * Mastering NLP

 ### Open LLM
-* Over of LLMs available
+* Overview of LLMs available
 * Comparison of capabilities
 * Evaluating and fine-tuning an LLM
 * Alpaca from Stanford